RNA Analytics - R³S Software Suite

 Most recent significant update:

-RNA Analytics has released an updated version of its R³S financial and risk modelling software 3.1.
-With R³S release 3.1, RNA Analytics has focused on improving performance and functionality of the software suite.
-The enhancements in this release are based on market requirements, client feedback and input from our internal R³S users worldwide, which build on the software’s existing strengths.
+RNA Analytics has released an updated version of its R³S financial and risk modelling software.
+With R³S release 3.3, RNA Analytics has focused on improving performance and functionality of the software suite.
+The enhancements in this release, which build on the software’s existing strengths, are based on market requirements, client feedback and input from our R³S users worldwide.

-Version 3.1 enables users with the R³S Enterprise option to distribute record by record models across multiple machines.
-This avoids splitting models to allow them to run in parallel on multiple machines as well as allowing individual models to be calculated much faster.
+Version 3.3 enables users with the R³S Enterprise option to distribute step by step models as well as record by record models across multiple machines.
+This avoids splitting models to allow them to run in parallel on multiple machines as well as reducing the memory requirement on individual machines when calculating individual models.

-This new output is much more efficient as it reduces the memory required by models and improves performance.
-We will be releasing additional enhancements to the R³S software suite more frequently in order to meet these constantly evolving requirements.
+We will continue to release additional enhancements to the R³S software suite in order to meet our clients’ constantly evolving requirements.

 Planned future enhancements: